superluminar-io/serverless-workshop/docs/welcome.md

-# Serverless Workshop
+# Frontend to Fullstack: A Serverless Workshop

 ## Welcome

-This workshop is designed to give you an overview of serverless development with AWS.
+This workshop is designed to help you expand your skillset beyond frontend know-how to fullstack serverless development with AWS.
+Together we will create the next greatest note-taking app.
 We will create a REST API with Amazon API Gateway, Lambda and DynamoDB.
-After creating the API, we will break the system in an interactive GameDay session and try to identify best practices and antipatterns along the way.
+After creating the API, we will connect our frontend hosted on S3 to our serverless backend.
+Allong the way we try to identify best practices and antipatterns.

 Let's get started! 🤩